 Simply put, dental decay is the process of sugary food dissolving teeth.

 Whenever sugars in the food we eat and drink react to the bacteria in plaque, it forms acids that soften and dissolve the enamel and dentine of a tooth.
-The acid is eventually neutralised though natural salts in your saliva, but can attack your teeth for up to an hour after eating and drinking.
+The acid is eventually neutralised through natural salts in your saliva but can attack your teeth for up to an hour after eating and drinking.

 Without treatment, dental decay can destroy your tooth and kill the delicate nerves at its centre.
 It can also cause the area at the root tip to become infected.
 Once this part is infected, it the tooth can only be treated with root canal, surgery or by extracting the tooth.

 If the decay is not too serious, it can be removed.
 The tooth can then be restored with either a white or silver filling.
 The silver fillings contain mercury, while the white fillings are made from a durable white material that matches the colour of your teeth.

 If caught early enough, sometimes dental decay can also be treated with a fluoride varnish to help stop more decay.

 How to tell if you need a filling

 Unfortunately, dental decay does not have a lot of symptoms in its early stages.
 However, if you experience any of the following symptoms, contact your dentist for a consultation.

 Does one of your teeth feel sensitive when exposed to certain foods, such as hot or cold temperatures, or sweet, sticky and sour foods?